Hip (Dunn view)

 - AP projection

-- midpoint between the anterior superior iliac spine (ASIS) and pubic symphysis
+- the midpoint between the anterior superior iliac spine (ASIS) and pubic symphysis

 - laterally to the proximal third of the femur